steve-bate/bovine-aptesting/README.md

 Experimental extension of the [activitypub-testsuite](https://github.com/steve-bate/activitypub-testsuite) for testing [bovine](https://codeberg.org/helge/bovine/).

 This repository contains bovine-specific code and configuration.
-The test framework starts a Node.js subprocess at the beginning of a test session.
-Before each test, a custom test reset API is called to reset the bovine database.
+The test framework starts a Python subprocess at the beginning of a test session.
+The server main is in `server.py`.
+This sets up an in-memory database and adds a test reset endpoint.
+Before each test, the test reset action is invoked to reset the bovine database.

+> [!NOTE]
+> At the time this test suite was created, the bovine code was changing frequently.
+There's a good chance the test suite will not run with the current version of bovine (without some changes).
 ## Install

 ### Requirements